osmandapp/docs/content/osmand/widgets/radius-ruler.md

 ![Compass ruler](/assets/images/widgets/compass_ruler.png)

-Compass ruler can be configured in {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.layer_map_appearance %} by typing three dots.
-By default it is enable.
 The compass circle shows the North, the East, the South and the West directions.
+By default Compass is enable.
 As an addition option, it gives the user the Azimuth direction.
 It is marked as an arrow of a different color.
 The angle between North, measured clockwise around the observer's horizon, and a celestial body will be displayed over the North arrow.

 | | |